ccdale/cristel/README.md

 cristel
 =======

-A DVB recorder written in c and php.
+A DVB recorder written in python and php.